Italy

 Gladiator

-While not as fluid as the computer work done for, say, Titanic,
+visual effects.
+While not as fluid as the computer work done

-and secret identities (with lots of faux-Shakespearean dialogue
+plays, and secret identities (with lots of faux-Shakespearean

 but it's all briskly shot, edited, and paced with a contemporary